georgethebeatle/diycontainers/README.md

 It takes options, which are telling it what namespaces top unshare and what program to run in the unshared namespaces.
 As a result we get a new process that is running in a new set of namespaces, so it has a different view of the system.
 It can modify certain aspects of the system without affecting the rest of the processes on the host.
 When this process exists the linux kernel is going to deallocate the new namespaces and the changes will go away.
 That's the basic lifecycle of a linux namespace.

 Cool, what about cgroups?
 Cgroup stands for 'control group'.
 Cgroups are another set of primitives which are used to control process resource usage, by setting resource limits.
 They are completely orthogonal to namespaces.
 For example you can create a new memory cgroup that sets a memory limit.
 You can join your process to that cgroup and it won't be able to allocate more memory than the amount specified in the cgroup.
 Some important types of cgroups are `memory`, `cpu` and `blkio`.
-Cgroups play an important role in container isolation, but have less visible effects than namespaces, so we are not going to explore them today.
+Cgroups play an important role in container isolation, but have less visible effects than namespaces, so we are not going to explore them in this tutorial.

 ## Let's build a container

 Let's finally get our hands dirty and start building our own container using namespaces and the `unshare` command.
 We are going to need just a clean linux distro and a root filesystem to use as an image for our container.
 We are not going to need docker.

 In order to prepare your terminals type `exit` in the left one.
 This will kill the docker container we created earlier and get you back to the host.
 In both terminals make sure you are still logged in the vagrant VM as the `root` user.
-You need to be root in order to create new namespaces.
+Remember, you need to be root in order to create new namespaces.

 ### The mount namespace

 So we need to create a process and some namespaces.
 We will start with the mount namespace.
 According to the kernel docs `Mount namespaces provide isolation of the list of mount points seen by the processes in each namespace instance.` What does that mean?
 In the Linux OS the filesystem has a single root - a directory named `/`.
 All other files and directories are children and grandchildren of `/`.
 The filesystem that starts on `/` is known as a root filesystem (rootfs) or the machine image.
 If we want to look at another fileystem, for example a USB stick or some network storage, we need to mount the new filesystem somewhere in the root filesystem, so that we can browse it.
 For example we might mount a USB stick on `/mnt/myusbstick` and if it is correctly formatted we will be able to see its contents under that path. `/mnt/myusbstick` is a mountpoint, since it is the root of a filesystem that is different from the root filesystem.
 The list of all mount points is known as the mount table.
-The only thing that the mount namespace does is to provide the new process with a unique copy of the mount table.
-In the beginning it is an exact clone of the parent mount namespace, but any mounts that the new process does go to its own mount table and are not visible on the host.
+The only thing that the mount namespace does is to provide the new process with a unique copy of the mount table, or in other words - its own view of the mount table.
+In the beginning it is an exact clone of the parent mount namespace, but any mounts that the new process creates will go to its own mount table and will not be visible on the host.
 Let's see this in action.
 In your left terminal, run this command:

 ```
 unshare -m /bin/sh
 ```

 This is going to start a new shell process in its own mount namespace.
-Let's inspect the mount tables from both the unshared shell and the host.
+Let's inspect the mount tables from both the left and the right terminal.
 Run `cat /proc/mounts` in both windows.
 You will notice that they are identical.
 The mount table in the new mount namespace starts off as a copy of the host's mount table.
 We can count the number of mount points by running `cat /proc/mounts | wc -l` and it will be the same on the host and in the new namespace.
 On my machine this number happens to be 33.

 You might wonder what is this `proc` directory that we are looking at.
 Let's spend a minute talking about it since it is an important concept.
 The `/proc` directory itself is a mount point.
 We can confirm this by executing this on the host: